 Study in tree-lined Claremont, while taking full advantage of the cultural, intellectual, and career opportunities of Los Angeles.

 Known as the “City of Trees and PhDs,” Claremont enjoys the advantages of proximity to Los Angeles while maintaining an idyllic college environment for study and informal conversation.
 The Drucker School is situated within the prestigious Claremont Colleges and shares their hallmarks of world-renowned faculty, state-of-the-art facilities, and small, intimate class sizes designed to promote interaction.
 This setting is designed to inspire innovation, collaboration, and imaginative thinking.

 You will also have numerous opportunities to explore the dynamic business environment of Los Angeles, with downtown Los Angeles only 30 minutes away by car and accessible through regular train service.
 In Fall 2015, Claremont Graduate University opened a location in downtown Los Angeles (DTLA).
-In this space, we will offer an array of courses and events through our Center for the Management in Creative Industries.
 Through our Center for Supply Chain Management and Logistics, you will meet Los Angeles leaders in this burgeoning field.
 All of our courses focus on the practical, in-the-field method of translating theory into practice, and you will have numerous opportunities to work with business innovators throughout LA.
 Only the Drucker School combines this small town/large city California experience.

 We Educate Remarkable Leaders